jbashburn/Friday-Project-6/README.md

     feedback.db: The SQLite database file containing the customer reviews.

-    visuals: This folder is created automatically by the app to store the saved charts and the recommendations.txt file.
+    visuals: This folder is created automatically by the app to store the saved charts and the recommendations.txt file..